Militant fire across Afghan border kills two Pakistani soldiers, says army - NewsBreak

 Militant fire across Afghan border kills two Pakistani soldiers, says army

-ISLAMABAD (Reuters) -Militant fire from across the border in Afghanistan killed two Pakistani soldiers on Sunday, the army said, in the first such attack since the Taliban took over Kabul two weeks ago.
+ISLAMABAD, Aug 29 (Reuters) - Militant fire from across the border in Afghanistan killed two Pakistani soldiers on Sunday, the army said, in the first such attack since the Taliban took over Kabul two weeks ago.

 The army said it retaliated and killed two or three attackers, a claim not verifiable because the tribal districts along the Afghan border are off limits to journalists and human rights organisations.